 1. Emergency Management

 Emergency management directors help communities, cities and regions prepare for disasters and coordinate responses to help people following a variety of different types of emergencies.
 They might work with teams dedicated to natural disaster response, hazardous material spills, or even wars.
-According to the U.S. Bureau of Labor Statistics (BLS), those who make it to director positions earn a mean annual wage of just over $80,000.

 The ability to operate well under pressure, exhibit leadership, and plan ahead for different potential outcomes all help to make people successful in this particular field.
 This aligns well with the traits that veterans offer, making this a good career option for veterans.